-To be able to distinguish between the significance of a per-area(or level) administrative tag learnt in one area, from that advertised in another area, or another AS, any applications receiving such a BGP-LS advertisements MUST consider the scope associated with each node administrative tag with 'per-area (or per-level) along with the area(or level in IS-IS) associated with corresponding IGP link state advertisement and the AS number associated with the originating node.
-The area(or level) associated with corresponding IGP link state advertisement and the AS number associated with the originating node can be derived from appropriate node attributes (already defined in BGP-LS [RFC7752]) attached with the corresponding Node NLRI.
+To be able to distinguish between the significance of an administrative tag learnt in one area, from that advertised in another area, or another AS, any applications receiving such a BGP-LS advertisement MUST consider the scope associated with each node administrative tag along with the area(or level in IS-IS) and the AS number of the originating node associated with corresponding IGP link state advertisement.
+The area(or level) associated with the corresponding IGP link state advertisement and the AS number associated with the originating node can be derived from appropriate node attributes (already defined in BGP-LS [RFC7752]) attached with the corresponding Node NLRI.
+[RFC7752] specifies that ISIS level information be encoded in Node NLRI [1] and OSPF Area Identifiers be encoded in Node Descriptor Sub-TLVs [2].